klippa-app/go-pdfium/experimental/BENCHMARKS.md

 The same benchmarks were run against unreleased wazero builds, to see what the upcoming changes bring for go-pdfium.
-Each variant was substituted for wazero v1.12.0 through a Go workspace `replace` directive, with everything else identical, and all four variants pass go-pdfium's complete wazero test suite. wazy was included in every run as a control for machine drift: its numbers were flat across the runs except for the `Render/test` micro-benchmark, where the control moved by about 20% between runs, so treat that one row as noisier than the rest.
+Each variant was substituted for wazero v1.12.0 through a Go workspace `replace` directive, with everything else identical, and all five variants pass go-pdfium's complete wazero test suite. wazy was included in every run as a control for machine drift: its numbers were flat across the runs except for the `Render/test` micro-benchmark, where the control moved by about 20% between runs, so treat that one row as noisier than the rest.